FAIR BOOK

 24.

-Celebrating the Bounty of Grey County SPECIAL - Any article in keeping with the Fair's theme Prizes: 1st: $10, 2nd: $8, 3rd: $6
+"Where Tradition Meets Tomorrow" SPECIAL - Keeping with the Fair's theme, make a gift for a family member.
+Prizes: 1st: $10, 2nd: $8, 3rd: $6

 Class 20